Logiqx/scw-comp/docs/README.md

 #### Scrambles

-PDF and text scrambles can be found on [GitHub](https://github.com/Logiqx/scw-comp/tree/master/docs/scrambles) as well as on the Facebook event pages.
+You can find all of the scrambles on [GitHub](https://github.com/Logiqx/scw-comp/tree/master/docs/scrambles) as well as on the Facebook event pages.

 #### Submissions

-Submit your results via the redirect to [Google Forms](submit.html).
+In addition to posting your video on Facebook you will need to submit your results using the Google [form](submit.html).

-You can view all of the submissions for the current competition via Google's [form analytics](analytics.html) or the linked [sheet](responses.html).
+You can view all of the latest submissions via Google [analytics](analytics.html) or via the linked Google [sheet](responses.html).

-#### Results and Profiles
+#### Results

-You can browse all past results and all of the personal profiles on [GitHub Pages](results/README.md).
+You can find all of the past results and personal profiles on the [results](results/README.md) page.

+####

 ### Rules